Skip to content

 ]

-consolidate_results = await mageflow.sign("consolidate-results")
+consolidate_results = await mageflow.asign("consolidate-results")

-handle_processing_errors = await mageflow.sign("handle-file-errors")
+handle_processing_errors = await mageflow.asign("handle-file-errors")

-file_swarm = await mageflow.swarm(
+file_swarm = await mageflow.aswarm(

 tasks=process_tasks,